 Today, 111 West 57th is the only new building equipped with a padel court.

-111 west 57th street problems plagued development and construction.
+111 West 57th Street problems plagued development and construction.
 Financing, lawsuits, staffing issues, and accidents hindered the building’s completion in April 2019.

 On January 21, 2019, scaffolding broke free from the outside of floor 55 due to high winds.
 The incident sent broken glass from cracked windows falling onto sidewalks.
-City officials order a partial cease to the construction and issued developers a violation.
+City officials ordered a partial cease to the construction and issued developers a violation.

 In January 2020, a terracotta block fell off the tower, hitting a taxi that was passing by.
 Strong winds on October 29, 2020, knocked a construction crane loose, causing debris to fall.
 A lawsuit was later filed against the crane operator.

 A few weeks later, a glass curtain wall fell 56 floors, shattering on the street below.
-And then in December on 58th Street, another glass curtain fell to the ground.
+And then, in December, on 58th Street, another glass curtain fell to the ground.

 In early 2022, two incidents of pedestrians being struck by falling ice were reported.